wilsonmar/drones/navigation.md

 <a name="RTH">
 ## Return To Home</a>
-OBJECTIVE: Be able to back-track route without GPS by remembering obstacles encountered and plotting a direct course around them back to origin.
+OBJECTIVE: <strong>Back-track route</strong>.
+Be able to back-track route without GPS by remembering obstacles encountered and plotting a direct course around them back to origin.

 <a name="Landing">